SharkSnack/shiren-6/content/system/sacred-tree.md

 #### Monster Trial Rules

 Select a monster as your playable character and see how far you can go.<br/>HP doesn't naturally regenerate as turns elapse, but Fullness will not deplete.<br/>Level increases as you defeat monsters, fully restoring HP while reducing Fullness by 4.<br/>Items cannot be used, but eating an item replenishes Fullness by 2.<br/>Playable monsters can be unlocked by completing Dojo Challenges in the [Monster Dojo](/system/monster-dojo).

+#### Dungeon Selection

+The following dungeons <span class="redText">cannot</span> be selected in this mode:

+- Training Path of Extra Inference
+- Trapper's Secret Path
+- Peach Dungeon